Data

 1. Reference Bundle

 Reference bundles are generated semi-automatically (by the PCGR author) and are versioned based on their release date.
-Keep in mind that the bundles support only certain Ensembl VEP versions.
-The latest (v20240927) genome-specific bundles can be downloaded directly from below (size: ~4G):
+Keep in mind that the bundles support only certain Ensembl VEP versions, and importantly also specific software versions of PCGR.
+Upgrading the PCGR software without upgrading the bundle specified here is thus not a recommended installation strategy.
+The latest (v20250314) genome-specific bundles can be downloaded directly from below (size: ~5G):

 Assembly | Download Link |